orey/stuff/config/latex/README.md

 ### TexStudio

-Could be useful add the path to Miktex in the PATH (generally in install/miktex/bin).
+Could be useful to add the path to Miktex in the PATH (generally in install/miktex/bin).